genpranav/livekit-ai-voice-assistant/README.md

 4. **Automated Worker Deployment Retries:**
 Deployment reliability can be improved by scripting automated retries for worker deployments, reducing manual intervention.

+5. **Transcription window UI:**
+When the conversation with the agent is long the transcribed text extends beyond some UI elements.
+This can be corrected to improve UX.

 ### VIDEO DEMO: